Food and Water Security

-All four projects require bilateral commitment and shared investment to facilitate environmental approvals and to progress to construction stage.
+All four projects require the following bilateral commitment and shared investment to facilitate environmental approvals and to progress to construction stage:

 Essential enablers for regional water security

-Tropical North Queensland (TNQ) has seen sustained population growth during the past 30 years underpinned by the expansion of industries including agriculture, tourism, fisheries, education, health, and retail.
-Throughout 2020, agriculture has been a continuing success story for the region and vitally important in driving post-COVID-19 economic recovery.
+Tropical North Queensland (TNQ) has seen sustained population growth over the past 30 years, underpinned by the expansion of industries including agriculture, tourism, fisheries, education, health, and retail.
+Throughout COVID, agriculture was a continuing success story for the region and vitally important in driving post-COVID-19 economic recovery.
 At the forefront of agricultural growth has been the Atherton Tablelands, driven by the Mareeba Dimbulah Water Supply Scheme (MDWSS) with rapid expansion in high-value crops such as avocados, bananas, berries, and sugarcane.
-Water is now 100% allocated1 and 80% used, with purchase prices rising more than three-fold since 2011, peaking at $4000/ML.
+Water is now 100% allocated1 and 80% used, with purchase prices rising more than four-fold since 2011, peaking at $4000/ML.

 To address high prices and supply issues on the Tablelands, short- and long-term action is urgently needed.
-The Queensland Government, via the Regional Water Assessment Program, is currently undertaking a $3M investigation into possible additional water supply and long-term water security across the broader Tablelands region.
-Sunwater is undertaking much-needed improvements in the MDWSS to provide efficiencies in the short term, but the scheme will also need supplementing with extra supply through the proposed North Johnstone River Diversion Scheme.
+The Queensland Government, via the Regional Water Assessment Program, is currently undertaking a $3m investigation into possible additional water supply and long-term water security across the broader Tablelands region.
+Sunwater has carried out much-needed improvements in the MDWSS to provide efficiencies in the short term, but the scheme will also need supplementing with extra supply through the proposed North Johnstone River Diversion Scheme.

 In addition, agriculture in areas such as the Lakeland district near Cooktown and surrounding the Gilbert River in Etheridge Shire has the potential to expand rapidly through value crops such as bananas, grains, cotton, legumes, and watermelons.
 Water security has been a concern for a number of years and is now limiting supply in both regions.

-Urban demand also continues to increase with Cairns’ population growth averaging 1.1% per annum.
-This, combined with a long-running history of attracting an estimated three million tourists visiting TNQ annually pre-COVID, means an effective and multi-faceted water supply strategy is required to ensure the growing needs of the region can be met.
+Urban demand also continues to increase with Cairns’ population growth averaging 0.9% per annum over the past five years4.
+This, combined with a long-running history of three million tourists visiting TNQ annually (pre-COVID), means an effective and multi-faceted water supply strategy is required to ensure the growing needs of the region can be met.
 Addressing this urban need will also reduce the impact on agricultural water supply.
 In Cairns itself, modelling by the Cairns Regional Council shows that demand for water will outstrip supply within the next five years.
 As a result, the Cairns Water Security – Stage 1 project is an essential piece of infrastructure to secure urban water supply for Cairns well into the future.

 In summary, four significant water supply and infrastructure projects are considered essential enablers for water security and growth in the region: